dsccommunity/ActiveDirectoryCSDsc/README.md

-# AdcsDeploymentDsc
+# ActiveDirectoryCSDsc

-The **AdcsDeploymentDscDsc** DSC resources have been specifically tested as a method to populate a Certificate Services server role on Windows Server 2012 R2 and above after the Certificate Services role and the Web Enrollment feature have been enabled.
+The **ActiveDirectoryCSDsc** DSC resources have been specifically tested as a method to populate a Certificate Services server role on Windows Server 2012 R2 and above after the Certificate Services role and the Web Enrollment feature have been enabled.
 Active Directory Certificate Services (AD CS) is used to create certification